ankurdhar07/python-note-and-projects/projects/Smart Ticket Price Calculator/README.md

 3. Open a terminal and navigate to the project folder.

 4. Run the script:
-python ticket_price.py
+python main.py

-💻 Example Usage
+💻 Example Usage:

 Enter your age : 15
 Enter time of the day (morning / afternoon / evening) : evening Your ticket price is 200